Beto Carrero

 Beto Carrero (born João Batista Sergio Murad; 9 September 1937 – 1 February 2008) was a Brazilian theme park owner and entertainer.
-He was the creator of the Beto Carrero World Park, in the municipality of Penha, on the northern coast of the Brazilian state of Santa Catarina, which is the largest theme park in Latin America and the third largest in the world.
+He was the creator of the Beto Carrero World Park, in the municipality of Penha, on the northern coast of the Brazilian state of Santa Catarina, which is one of the largest in Latin America.

 Biography

-Carrero was born into a poor family in São José do Rio Preto, a town in upstate São Paulo, on Thursday, 9 September 1937.
+Carrero was born into a poor family in São José do Rio Preto, a town in upstate São Paulo, on 9 September 1937.
 His father was a Lebanese immigrant who worked on a farm, and his mother was from Minas Gerais.

-He worked as a Sertanejo musician, radio announcer and ad salesman before starting an advertising agency and, later, a theme park.
+He worked as a sertanejo musician, radio announcer and ad salesman before starting an advertising agency and, later, a theme park.

 He owned what has been called the largest theme park in Latin America, Beto Carrero World in Penha, which he owned from its opening in 1991 until his death.
 He also appeared in several acting roles under his stage persona, a vaqueiro.

-On Wednesday, 30 January 2008, he was admitted to Hospital Sírio-Libanês, in São Paulo, with a cardiac problem and died around two days later.
-The official cause of death was endocarditis.
-He is survived by three sons.

 In June 2008, journalist Alex Solnik released a biography of Beto Carrero.
-It was titled Domador de Sonhos - A Vida Mágica de Beto Carrero (which means, in Portuguese, Tamer of Dreams - The Magical Life of Beto Carrero).
+It was titled Domador de Sonhos – A Vida Mágica de Beto Carrero (which means, in Portuguese, Tamer of Dreams – The Magical Life of Beto Carrero).